 This simple, yet extremely strange plot is one of the best aspects of the film, as the director makes as much use out of this concept as possible.
 Usually getting extremely creative and even catching the audience by surprise at a few points, no matter their age.
 Having a great blend of both comedy and tame-horror, the film has a mostly light-hearted tone, aside from the occasional dark scene of course, which actually works quite well for the film’s story.
 The jokes throughout the film are also pretty decent, as despite some gags being a little too cheesy or immature at points.
 For the most part, the comedy throughout the film can get a laugh out of me.

 The animated cinematography is overall nothing outstanding, but does lend itself well to creating some attractive shots and eerie visuals throughout the film.
 I also personally enjoyed how the film utilized more hand-held like camera movements during the more chaotic scenes of action or terror throughout the story.
 The film even blends its bright animation colour palette with a more dark/pale horror-esque palette, only a little detail, but I appreciated it regardless.
-The original score by Douglas Pipes is also a wonderful element of the film, combing elements of a classic animated film with undertones of horror and tension.
+The original score by Douglas Pipes is also another wonderful element of the film, combing the feel of a classic animated film with undertones of horror.

 Although the animation can sometimes range in quality, the visual look of the almost stop-motion-like animation does give the film an overall creepy appeal.
 However, due to the film’s age, the film has definitely begun to show some cracks here and there, as various points in the narrative characters can begin to look a little clunky or unnatural with their movements.
 This is mostly due to the motion capture technology that was used very heavily throughout the film, long before films such as: ‘Avatar’ or ‘Rise of the Planet of the Apes’ truly tested the limits of it.